 The dictionary defines a flea market as ‘a street market selling second-hand goods’.
 In Nairobi, flea markets are where most people go to find interesting knickknacks or hard-to find items for their home or office.
 In addition, some flea markets allow people to sell whatever they’re not using in a fun and relaxed atmosphere.
-You can expect to find handmade crafts, jewellery and even small appliances.
-However, it can be hard to keep up with the many flea markets in Kenya, so here’s where you can find them.
+You can expect to find handmade crafts, jewelry and even small appliances.
+So when was the last time you went and enjoyed a fun day at a flea market with friends and family?
+Here are some of the best ones that you can find in Nairobi.

 Every Sunday, K1 Klub House opens its doors to revelers who get to experience the flea market in all its glory.
 In addition, they also get to enjoy fantastic brunch offers as they shop.